diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Top Seller
 ----------

-Displays the top seller of the shop.
+This portlet displays the top seller of the shop.

 Title
     The title of the portlet.